jeslage/adaptive-modular-scale/README.md

 `number[]` | required

 Array of two screen widths in px.
-Between these values the modular scale will adapt based on screen width.
+Between these values the modular scale will interpolate based on screen width.

 ### `config.breakpoints`

 `number` | required

-Number of breakpoints which will be rendered to the css string.
+Number of breakpoints between the two given screen widths which will be rendered to the css string.